privacy-scaling-explorations/zkevm-specs/specs/keccak256/permutation.md

 The `state_tag` starts with `Null`.

-The first `keccak_f` comes with its state_tag `Absorb`.
+The first `keccak_f` comes with its state_tag `Continue`.
 The `keccak_f` initializes the state as 25 zero words.
 It then takes the first 136 bytes of the input in 17 words or binary.
 The `keccak_f` converts the 17 words from binary to base 13 then adds them to the state.
 We now getting a base 13 pre-state with 17 non-zero words and 8 zero words.
 The `keccak_f` runs the core permutations to get the post-state in base 9.

 The second `keccak_f` comes with its state_tag `Finalize`.
 The `keccak_f` initializes the state from the previous `keccak_f`'s base 9 post-state.
 The input still has remaining 24 bytes.
 The input is padded to a full 136 bytes.
 The `keccak_f` takes the padded input as 17 words, converting them to base 9. `keccak_f` adds the 17 words to the state, then runs the core permutations.